The short answer:

 One of the more common things I hear from injured workers is the desire to sue their employer in court for negligence.
-Many times, an employer’s failure to fix a safety concern is the cause of an on the job accident.
+Many times, an employer’s failure to fix a safety concern is the cause of an on- the-job accident.
 On countless instances, I have heard some variation of

 As described in Upton Sinclair’s famous book, The Jungle, industrial accidents and injuries were common around the turn of the century.
 As a result, employers were being pulled into court more and more to defend negligence cases.
 Likewise, injured workers bringing lawsuits were taking a gamble that they could prove the negligence of their employers, and many failed to recover because of their own contributory negligence or sheer lack of ability to prove a fault.
-Employers disliked being in court and potential large judgments; employees disliked the all or nothing uncertainty the legal remedy provided.
+Employers disliked being in court and potential large judgements; employees disliked the all or nothing uncertainty the legal remedy provided.

-As a result, an injured worker is generally not able to sue his or her employer in court related to an on the job injury.
+An injured worker is generally not able to sue his or her employer in court related to an on- the-job injury.
 As with many laws, there are exceptions to the rule (such as an intentional assault by an employer) but for most injured workers the exclusive remedy is limited to workers’ compensation.